 If your provider does not deliver the source code, you are in a position of total dependency.
 Always require: access to the Git repository, technical documentation, and a contract that includes a reversibility clause.

-Pitfall 3: neglecting maintenance
+Pitfall 3: neglecting maintenance and handover

 An unmaintained custom application is an application that deteriorates.
 Dependencies become outdated, security vulnerabilities emerge, and future enhancements become increasingly expensive.
 Allocate a maintenance budget from the outset.